rohanmahy/draft-ietf-cbor-serialization/draft-ietf-cbor-serialization.md

 These differences are not of significance in real-world implementations, so ordinary serialization is already largely supported.

-In {{Section 3 of -cbor}} it states that in preferred serialization the use of definite-length encoding is a "preference", not a requirement.
+{{Section 3 of -cbor}} states that in preferred serialization the use of definite-length encoding is a "preference", not a requirement.
 Technically that means preferred seriaization decoders must support indefinite legnths, but in reality many do not.
 Indefinite lengths, particularly for strings, are often not supported because they are more complex to implement than other parts of CBOR.
 Because of this, the implementation of most CBOR protocols use only definite lengths.

 Further, much of the CBOR community didn't notice the use of the word "preference" and realize its implications for decoder implementations.
 It was somewhat assumed that preferred serialization didn't allow indefinite lengths.
-That preferred serialization decoders are technically required to support indefinite lengths wasn't noticed until many years after the publication of {{-cbor}}.
+That preferred serialization decoders are technically required to support indefinite lengths wasn't noticed by many implementers until several years after the publication of {{-cbor}}.

 Briefly stated, the reason that the divergence on NaNs is not of consequence in the real world, is that their non-trivial forms are used extremely rarely and support for them in programming environments and CBOR libraries is unreliable.
 See {{NaNCompatibility}} for a detailed discussion.